A Better Test of Choice Overload: Theory

-\end{itemize} Models (ii) and (iii) capture `choice overloaded' behavior in that the only violations of standard rationality they allow are switches to the default when the choice set expands.
-Moving from (i) to (iii) enlarges $\bm{A}$, and therefore increases computational cost, but does not add conceptual difficulties.
-Since the resulting models are nested (listed in increasing order of generality), one can then ask what is the least permissive model that is not rejected in the data.
-This will allow us to unpack what sort of choice overloaded behavior, if any, could have generated our data; for reasons that will become clear, this line of analysis will be central to our results.
-As a preview, model (iii) will be the only one not rejected in our data.
-This analysis is in Section \ref{sec:analysis}, where we also argue that model (iii) is itself a restrictive model.
+Model (iii) expands on the standard notion of choice overload by allowing it to ``kick in'' at smaller choice sets.
+Moving from (i) to (iii) enlarges $\bm{A}$ but does not add conceptual difficulties.
+Since the resulting models are nested, one can then ask what is the least permissive model that is not rejected in the data.
+This will allow us to unpack what sort of choice overloaded behavior, if any, could have generated our data.
+In Section \ref{sec:analysis}, we show that model (iii) is the only one not rejected in our data and argue that is still a restrictive model.

-We note that a further generalization which captures choice overload would be to allow switches to the default not as a function of set cardinality (as in (ii) and (iii)), but along any distinct path of choice set expansion. \cite{dean2008status} considers a similar model.
-We do not consider this generalization due to computational complexity (the corresponding $\bm{A}$-matrix is very large) and because we know it would not be rejected in our data given it nests (iii).